 - 1. Review applications

 - 2. Identify finalists

-- 3. Conduct interviews (keep track of the Date you interviewed, for HR audit purposes)
+- Conduct interviews (keep track of the Date you interviewed, for HR audit purposes)

 - 4. Request reference letters

 - 5. Hire

-Program: Notify SEHDHR@ucdenver.edu when any of the candidates should be sent a regret notice (see Appendix A for sample).
+Program: Notify SEHDHR@ucdenver.edu when candidates should be sent a regret notice.
 Please indicate a suitable reason for non-selection for each candidate, such as: